quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### @vue/composition-api

-If you've been using Composition API package for Vue 2, you shall now change all imports to point towards the Vue package.
+If you've been using Composition API package for Vue 2, you'll need to change all imports to point towards the Vue package.

   ```js
   // OLD, @vue/composition-api way